-- Professional learning supports on the high effective size strategies are readily available to faculty. - Samples of written feedback provided teachers high effect size instructional strategies. - Walkthrough and observation practices are designed to emphasize feedback on use of high effective size strategies. - School improvement plan includes actions to improve proficiency in high effect size strategies. - Evidence the leader has a system for securing specific feedback from teachers on their implementation of high effect size strategies correctly and in appropriate circumstances - Documentation of an instructional monitoring schedule that supports frequent (every other week) instructional monitoring of high effect size strategies. - The leader provides feedback that describes ways to enhance performance on high effect size strategies and reach the next level on same. - The leader manages schedules that enable teachers to make observational rounds or view video examples of other teachers using the high effect size strategies. - Other leadership evidence of proficiency on this indicator.
+- Samples of written feedback provided teachers high effect size instructional strategies. - Walkthrough and observation practices are designed to . emphasize feedback on use of high effective size strategies. - School improvement plan includes actions to improve proficiency in high effect size strategies. - Evidence the leader has a system for securing specific • feedback from teachers on their implementation of high effect size strategies correctly and in appropriate circumstances. - Documentation of an instructional monitoring schedule that supports frequent (every other week) instructional monitoring of high effect size strategies. - The leader provides feedback that describes ways to • enhance performance on high effect size strategies and reach the next level on same. - The leader manages schedules that enable teachers to make observational rounds or view video examples of other teachers using the high effect size strategies. - Other leadership evidence of proficiency on this indicator.

-- Teachers can attest to regularly scheduled formal and informal observations with feedback on high effect strategies. - Teachers report recognition as team members and as individuals for quality work on high effect strategies. - Teachers describe feedback from the leader in terms of recognizing instructional strengths and suggestions to take their teaching to a new level. - Teachers report that leader uses a combination of classroom observation and teacher-self assessment data as part of the feedback on high effect size strategies. - High effect size strategies provided through various state and district initiatives are employed by teachers to whom the initiatives apply. - Departments routinely discuss their capacity to implement the high effect strategies applicable to their subject area. - Teachers are afforded opportunities to observe mentor teachers using the high effect size strategies. - Lesson study teams use the process to improve application of high effect strategies to the content of targeted lessons. - Other impact evidence of proficiency on this indicator.
+- Teachers report recognition as team members and as individuals for quality work on high effect strategies. - Teachers describe feedback from the leader in terms of ٠ recognizing instructional strengths and suggestions to take their teaching to a new level. - Teachers report that leader uses a combination of classroom observation and teacher-self assessment data as part of the feedback on high effect size strategies. - ٠ High effect size strategies provided through various state and district initiatives are employed by teachers to whom the initiatives apply. - Departments routinely discuss their capacity to • implement the high effect strategies applicable to their subject area. - Teachers are afforded opportunities to observe mentor teachers using the high effect size strategies. - Lesson study teams use the process to improve application of high effect strategies to the content of targeted lessons. - Other impact evidence of proficiency on this indicator.

-Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
-If not being rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, what has been observ ed that reflects current profici ency on this indicator?
-The examples above are illu ustrative and do not re eflect an exclusive list of what is expected): Enter data here:
+[] Highly Effective [] Effective [] Needs [] Unsatisfactory Improvement Evidence Log (Specifically, what has been observed that reflects current proficiency on this indicator?
+The examples above are illustrative a and do not reflect an ex- clusive list of what is expected):

+Reflection Questions for Indicator 4.3 Reflection Questions

-Highly Effective Effective Needs Improvement Unsatisfactory How frequently do teachers recognize that your feedback is directly linked to improving both their personal performance on high effect size strategies and as well as the organizational performance?
+How frequently do teachers recognize that your feedback is directly linked to improving both their personal performance on high effect size strategies and as well as the organizational performance?

+What might you do to ensure that they see this important connection?

 What are some examples of focused, constructive, and meaningful feedback on high effect size strategies that you provide to your staff?
 How does this support their learning?

 In what ways do you currently recognize faculty in providing feedback and affirmation to them on high effect size strategies?

 To what extent do you acknowledge the efforts of teams, as well as that of individuals?

-How can frequent, focused, and constructive feedback support teachers in improving their instructional practice?
-What might you do to ensure that they see this important connection?
+How can frequent, focused. and constructive feedback support teachers in improving their instructional practice?